 Challenge your fast finishers to use the words in a piece of writing or create an anchor chart to display in the classroom.

 We created this resource as a whole-class practice activity to use with your students.
 You can also use this game to reinforce contractions in the following ways:

 Place the cards around the room and give each student a recording sheet.
 Assign students or pairs to a starting point card.
 Give students time to review the card and record their answers in the corresponding space on their paper.
 Students will rotate to the next card when you say, “SCOOT!”
 Continue in this manner until students return to their starting point.

 Plan lessons for all ability levels with our 10 Best Scaffolding Strategies!

 Easily Prepare This Resource for Your Students

-Use the dropdown icon on the Download button to choose between the Color or Blackline version of the resource.
+Use the dropdown icon on the Download button to choose between the Color or Blackline PDF or editable Google slide versions of the resource.

 Print on cardstock for added durability and longevity.
 Place all pieces in a folder or large envelope for easy access.

 This resource was created by Lindsey Phillips, a teacher in Michigan and Teach Starter Collaborator.